ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Building-the-GUI.md

 ## Building via Eclipse ##

-### Eclipse IBEX Developer's Edition
+### Eclipse

-If you are working on the IBEX GUI please use the IBEX Eclipse editor, which is available, within ISIS, via a zip file which can be found by pasting `\\isis\inst$\Kits$\CompGroup\ICP\Developer Tools` into a file explorer, simply unzip the the latest version folder to your chosen location for Eclipse and use the provided workspace.
-You can choose to download Eclipse directly from http://www.eclipse.org/downloads/packages/eclipse-rcp-and-rap-developers/mars1, but you will need to alter settings to get the correct defaults for formatting.
+You must use a version of eclipse >= 2019-06, earlier versions will fail to build the client.
+An appropriate version is available at `\\isis\inst$\Kits$\CompGroup\ICP\Developer Tools`, simply unzip the the latest version folder to your chosen location for Eclipse and use the provided workspace.
+You can choose to download Eclipse directly from [the eclipse website](http://www.eclipse.org/downloads/packages/), choose the package for "RCP and RAP developers".

 ### Building